Antot-12/Spekulus/documentation.md

 ### 8.6.
 Access Control & Security Notes

 - **Admin Route Protection**: Access to the `/admin` section is controlled by a simple client-side check in `/src/app/admin/layout.tsx`.
 It looks for a specific key (`admin_token`) in `localStorage`.
+- **Maintenance Mode**: The application includes a robust maintenance mode system.
+  - **Site-Wide Mode**: Can be enabled from `/admin/maintenance`.
+This blocks all public pages.
+An optional countdown timer can be set, after which the site automatically goes live again.
+  - **Page-Specific Mode**: Individual pages can be set to "maintenance" status from `/admin/pages`.
+This is useful for taking a single page offline without affecting the rest of the site.
+The middleware (`/src/middleware.ts`) checks the status of each page before rendering.
 - **Known Limitations & Future Improvements**:
-    - **No Server-Side Session**: The current method is not a secure, server-enforced session.
+    - **No Server-Side Session**: The current admin auth method is not a secure, server-enforced session.
 A malicious user could bypass this by manually setting the `localStorage` key.
     - **Improvement Plan**: Implement a proper authentication solution using JWTs (JSON Web Tokens) or a library like `NextAuth.js`.
-This would involve:
-        1. The `/api/auth/login` route returning a signed HTTP-only cookie.
-        2. Creating a middleware file (`middleware.ts`) to protect all `/admin/**` routes by verifying the cookie on the server for every request.
     - **CSRF Protection**: Standard form submissions are protected against Cross-Site Request Forgery by Next.js Server Actions.
     - **Secrets**: Ensure the `.env` file is never committed to version control.